First-Time Homebuyers at Record Low 21%: Why Age 40 Is the New Age 30 for Buying a Home

 *This article is for informational purposes only and does not constitute financial advice.
 Consult a qualified financial advisor for personal financial decisions.*

-## First-Time Homebuyer Share Falls to Historic Low: The NAR 2026 Data
+## First-Time Homebuyer Share Hits Record Low: What the NAR 2026 Data Actually Shows

 The National Association of Realtors released its 2026 Home Buyers and Sellers Generational Trends Report in April, and the numbers are stark.